Boulder Cupping & Manual Therapy

 Gua Sha also called Graston Technique by physical therapists, is a traditional Chinese medical technique for moving blood stagnation in tissue.
 First, massage oil or herbal liniment is applied to the skin and then a smooth flat tool is used to “scrape” along a channel or muscle, or dig into trigger points.
 “Gua” refers to the scraping motion, and “sha” refers to the redness that appears on the skin.
 Often, red or purple dots will rise to the surface indicating areas of greater stagnation.
 These marks may take several hours to several days to fade.
 Gua sha is often used on the upper back and neck to treat muscular tightness and pain, as well as to help with respiratory infections.
 Gua sha can be used anywhere on the body for pain.

-There is some wonderful research showing gua sha has immune and anti-inflammatory effects in addition to the evidence of dramatic increase in surface circulation: The Science of Gua Sha
+There is some wonderful research showing gua sha has immune and anti-inflammatory effects in addition to the evidence of a dramatic increase in surface circulation: The Science of Gua Sha

 Topicals & Essential Oils